ncsys-lab/analog-verification/README.md

 [msdsl-examples](msdsl-examples), which are modified to be synthesizable in Yosys.

+Sometimes `firtool` will reject a circuit produced by MSDSL.
+In this case the FIRRTL step can be skipped by adding `-e USE_FIRRTL=false`, at the cost of a less optimized circuit.
+The circuit is still optimized to some extent by `yosys`.

 ## Old Pipeline: `pipeline`

 This performs similar steps to the Docker pipeline, but uses a Makefile for